 What Is a Manicure?

-In short, a manicure involves treating fingernails with cutting and shaping all aspects of the nail, cutting or pushing back the cuticle of the fingernail and then revitalizing it for better overall nail and hand health.
+In short, a manicure involves treating fingernails by cutting and shaping all aspects of the nail, cutting or pushing back the cuticle of the fingernail, and then revitalizing it for better overall nail and hand health.
 A pedicure takes the same approach for feet with additional attention paid to rough heels and calluses.

 “As men, we often overlook taking care of our body parts, particularly the hands and feet.
-Yet when it comes down to hard-working, they arguably put in the most effort every day,” says PROSE founder and CEO Dave Crisalli. ”Overworking these body parts without regular care can create exhaustion, dryness, scaling, ingrown nails and other health problems.
-Regular care can help with healthy nails and less ingrowns, smooth skin, better smelling feet and increased circulation, among other benefits.”
+Yet when it comes down to hard-working, they arguably put in the most effort every day,” says PROSE founder and CEO Dave Crisalli. ”Overworking these body parts without regular care can create exhaustion, dryness, scaling, ingrown nails, and other health problems.
+Regular care can help with healthy nails and less ingrown, smooth skin, better-smelling feet, and increased circulation, among other benefits.”

 How Much Is a Manicure?

-Manicure and pedicure pricing varies based on if the locale is either a standard salon, barbershop (many are adding the service) or a full-scale spa.
+Manicure and pedicure pricing varies based on if the locale is either a standard nail salon St George, a barbershop (many are adding the service), or a full-scale spa.
 Expect to pay between $20-$50 for each service.

 Think about it.
 You use your hands and feet in just about every activity, every day, so maintenance is absolutely crucial to keep both sets in looking fine and working well.